RoozbehBandpey/Ahab/CKA/08_networking.md

 curl http://web-service.apps
 ```

 For each namespace we would have a subdomain, all the services are group together in another subdomain called `svc`.
 Finally all services and pods are grouped together into a root domain for the cluster  which is set to `cluster.local` by default.
-So the FQDN for the service becomes `http://web-service.apps.cluster.local` that is how services are resolved within the cluster.
+So the FQDN for the service becomes `http://web-service.apps.svc.cluster.local` that is how services are resolved within the cluster.

 The FQDN for pods are not created by default, but we can enable that explicitly.
+For each pod kubernetes generates a name by replacing the dots with dashes.
+Name space will remain the same, the type will be set to `pod` and the root domain will also stay the same.
+For example `http://10-244-2-5.apps.pod.cluster.local`

+## Core DNS